NadeemRashid/totango/README.md

       array([any user info]),
 );

-The account and user details arrays will be prepended with sdr_o and sdr_u accoridingly so this doesnt need to be added to any of the account details.
+The account and user details arrays will be prepended with sdr_o and sdr_u accordingly so this doesnt need to be added to any of the account details.